 Senior discount: Senior Savings Day is the first Tuesday of the month.
-Customers 55 and older receive 20% off regular-priced merchandise.
+Customers 55 and older receive 30% off all eligible regular-priced items from its family of store brands and 20% off all other regular-priced eligible items.
 (Restrictions apply.)
 A Balance Rewards membership is required to get the savings.
 MHOTC Tip: If you don’t qualify, consider asking an older relative or friend to go shopping with you to get in on the savings.

 Store credit card: None.

 Coupon stacking: Yes.
 You can stack coupons on a single item — a manufacturer’s coupon on top of a store coupon.
 At Walgreens, you can triple-dip, when you stack a 1.) a manufacturer’s coupon on top of 2.) a store coupon on 3.) a sale item.
 There’s the possibility of quadruple-dipping, if you get 4.)
 Balance Rewards points or a Register Rewards coupon on the same item, too.

 Prescription Savings Club: While not insurance, Walgreens offers a Prescription Savings Club with additional savings for customers.
 Membership fee is required — $20 for individual or $35 for family per year.
 For complete program details, click here.
 The benefits include:

 - 5% to 20% savings on most immunizations